-Update: The Court entered a minute order on December 3, 2019 granting final approval of the Settlements.
-The motion on attorneys' fees, expenses, and service award is taken under submission.
-A copy of the minute order is available on the Important Documents page.
+Update: The Court entered orders granting final approval of the Settlements and the motion for attorneys’ fees, expenses, and service award on March 24, 2020.
+Copies of these orders are available on the Important Documents page.
 Please continue to check this website for further updates.

 Settlements have been reached with the Defendants (listed below) in a class action lawsuit where Plaintiffs alleged that the Defendants participated in an unlawful conspiracy to raise, fix, maintain, or stabilize the price of linear resistors at artificially high levels.